Late last year, J.S. Hovnanian—the group behind , the 55 and over housing community off Route 130—.

 Six months later, the group has teamed up with a real estate company to erect more buildings that will be available for lease.

 However, one township committeeman doesn’t think the public will be happy with the transition.

 “I’m really concerned about the general attitude of the public that Cinnaminson has always been a bedroom community,” Committeeman Ben Young said.

-However, Young voted along with the other members of township committee (minus Mayor Don Brauckmann who was absent) for Hovnanian to move forward with the project under the auspice the group would visit the planning board next.
+However, Young voted along with the other members of (minus Mayor Don Brauckmann who was absent) for Hovnanian to move forward with the project under the auspice the group would visit the planning board next.

 Peter Hovnanian and Eric Woodmont, of Woodmont Properties, a regional real estate company, brought their idea to township committee last week for approval.
 Since there are some changes to the original agreement, officials will have to get planning board approval as well.

 Hovnanian said he understands Young’s concerns, but nothing is changing in the fact that age-restricted condominiums are still going to be offered—just some can be leased and some can be bought outright.

 “We have found in today’s market that there is a segment that is interested in leasing rather than buying,” Hovnanian said.
 “We have not changed the character or intent of the community.
 What we have now done is to adjust to what the market has told us is a great opportunity.”

 Hovnanian said the new lease-to-buy option is “a positive thing for the community” and already, 17 homes have been leased in the past four months.